learn-co-curriculum/dsc-object-initialization-lab/README.md

 ## Initializing Instance Objects

 Start off by defining Driver, similar to as you've done before.
 This time, define an `__init__` method that initializes a driver with the attributes `first`, `last`, and `occupation` for their first name, last name, and occupation.
-Provide a default argument of `"driving"` for `occupation`.
+Provide a default argument of `"driver"` for `occupation`.

 ```python